akeneo/pim-api-docs/content/apps/using-openid.md

-# Using OpenID Connect to authenticate users
+# Use OpenID Connect to authenticate users

 ::: warning
 This feature is available on all SaaS environments and only since v6 for other types of environments.